apache/flink/docs/dev/table/sql.md

 under the License.
 -->

 Flink supports specifying DataStream or DataSet programs with SQL queries using the `sql()` method of the `TableEnvironment`.
 The method returns the result of the SQL query as a `Table`.
-A `Table` can be used in the subsequent SQL / Table API queries, be converted into a `DataSet` or `DataStream`, used in subsequent Table API queries or written to a `TableSink` (see [Writing Tables to External Sinks](common.html#emit-to-a-tablesink)).
+A `Table` can be used in subsequent SQL / Table API queries, be converted into a `DataSet` or `DataStream`, or written to a `TableSink` (see [Writing Tables to External Sinks](common.html#emit-to-a-tablesink)).
 SQL and Table API queries can seamlessly mixed and are holistically optimized and translated into a single program.

-To access the data in the SQL queries, users must register data sources, including `Table`, `DataSet`, `DataStream` or external `TableSource`, in the `TableEnvironment` (see [Registering Tables](common.html#register-a-table-in-the-catalog)).
+Before using data in a SQL query, the data source(s) must first be registered in the `TableEnvironment` (see see [Registering Tables](common.html#register-a-table-in-the-catalog)).
+Possible data sources include Tables, DataSets, DataStreams, and external TableSources.
 Alternatively, users can also register external catalogs in the `TableEnvironment` to specify the location of the data sources.

-For convenience `Table.toString()` will automatically register an unique table name under the `Table`'s `TableEnvironment` and return the table name.
-So it allows to call SQL directly on tables in a string concatenation (see examples below).
+For convenience `Table.toString()` will automatically register a unique table name under the `Table`'s `TableEnvironment` and return the table name.
+This allows SQL to be called directly on tables in a string concatenation (see examples below).

-*Note: Flink's SQL support is not feature complete, yet.
+*Note: Flink's SQL support is not yet feature complete.
 Queries that include unsupported SQL features will cause a `TableException`.
 The limitations of SQL on batch and streaming tables are listed in the following sections.*

 * This will be replaced by the TOC
 {:toc}